 The Superintendent/designee must send written notice of a student's expulsion to the college where the student is taking courses to receive high school credit.
-The notice must state the date the expulsion is schedule to expire and whether the Board has denied high school credit for postsecondary education courses taken during the expulsion.
+The notice must state the date the expulsion is scheduled to expire and whether the Board has denied high school credit for postsecondary education courses taken during the expulsion.
 If the expulsion period is extended, the Superintendent/designee must notify the college of the extension.
 The college may withdraw its acceptance of a student who has been expelled.
 Unless otherwise authorized by State law, the expelled student is ineligible to enroll in a college under CCP for subsequent college terms during the expulsion period.

 - 3. The student enrolled in this program must recognize that the master schedule is not altered or adjusted in order to permit enrollment.
 Adjustments to individual schedules may be made by the school administration. - 4.
 The District will not deny students the opportunity to participate in extracurricular activities because of their participation in CCP.
 The District adheres to the Ohio High School Athletic Association and its own eligibility policy to participate in athletics.
-In order to be eligible, the student must have passed five credits that count toward graduation during the prior grading period.
-The five credits may be a combination of high school and college courses.
+Credits used for eligibility determination may be a combination of high school and college courses.
 Students also must meet any additional District eligibility requirements.